FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_commit/readme.md

 ### Successful Example

-RPC commit input has 2 target nodes and the flag to skip unreachable nodes.
+RPC commit input has two target nodes and the flag to skip unreachable nodes.
 The output describes the result of the commit.

 ```bash RPC Request